New $21.8m warehouse at Joint Base Charleston enhances global medical readiness

-The new Consolidated Storage and Distribution Center warehouse stands fully operational at Joint Base Charleston, South Carolina, May 30, 2025.
-The 95,000-square-foot facility enhances the installation’s medical logistics capabilities by centralizing all supply functions on base, reducing response times during mission-critical situations.
-(U.S. Air Force photo by Senior Airman Carl Good)
+JOINT BASE CHARLESTON, S.C. – A new Consolidated Storage and Distribution Center warehouse is now fully operational at Joint Base Charleston, May 30, 2025.

+This facility marks a significant improvement to the base’s medical logistics infrastructure.

+The Defense Health Agency partnered with the U.S. Army Corps of Engineers and Naval Facilities Engineering Systems Command to construct the $21.8 million dollar facility, demonstrating the joint-service priority placed on medical logistics modernization.

 |Date Taken: